China defies U.S. pressure as EU parts ways with Iranian oil

 It was not immediately clear how Iran would provide insurance for the Chinese oil purchases, worth some $1.5 billion a month.
 Insurance usually includes cover for the oil cargoes, third-party liability and pollution.

-Additional reporting by Parisa Hafezi in Ankara; Writing by Dmitry Zhdannikov; Editing by Dale Hudson
+Additional reporting by Parisa Hafezi in Ankara and Cyril Altmeyer in Paris; Writing by Dmitry Zhdannikov; Editing by Dale Hudson